Wilfred/trifle/notes/toolset.md

 ### Extension: Versioning

-Baobab packages should support semver dependencies, allowing and encouraging users to specify what their project depends on.
+Trifle packages should support semver dependencies, allowing and encouraging users to specify what their project depends on.
 It should make it easy to say 'I depend on foo 1.2+, but less that 2.0'.